 - Civilization 5 & 6

-The GPU (Graphics Processing Unit) is one of the most coveted components in the gaming market due to being required for most games and display types.
-While games get more detailed, dated graphics cards need to get creative.
-The minimum requirement for VRAM (video RAM) has held strong for over four years however is starting to move up in requirement.
-Here are some examples of games considered GPU dependent:
+The GPU (Graphics Processing Unit graphics card) is one of the most coveted components in the gaming market due to being required for most PC games and display types.
+While games get more detailed, dated graphics cards need to get creative and will eventually reach a point where they'll negatively impact gaming performance.
+The minimum requirement for VRAM (video RAM) has held strong for over four years; however, it is starting to increase in requirement.
+Here are some examples of popular games considered GPU-dependent:

 - Apex Legends